 Carson Daly is a co-host of NBC News' "TODAY" and the current host and producer of NBC's "The Voice."

-"The Voice" has received nine consecutive Emmy nominations for Outstanding Reality Competition Program and won in 2013, 2015, 2016 and 2017.
-Additionally, the series has received a Producers Guild Award nomination for Outstanding Producer of Competition Television for a seventh year in a row.
+"The Voice" and Daly have received 10 consecutive Emmy Award nominations for Outstanding Reality-Competition Program and won in 2013, 2015, 2016 and 2017.
+Additionally, the series has received a Producers Guild Award nomination for Outstanding Producer of Competition Television for seven years in a row.

-Daly joined NBC News' "TODAY" in 2013 and is the host of the show's "Pop Start" segment.
-Daly's exclusive interviews have made headlines, including his conversations with Logic, Kevin Love, Sean Combs and Fleetwood Mac, where the band announced their reunion.
-He continues to shine a light on mental health and many mornings can be found in the on-air kitchen with wife Siri Pinter, cooking up their favorite recipes.
+Daly joined NBC News' "TODAY" in 2013.
+His exclusive interviews have made headlines, including his conversations with Logic, Kevin Love, Sean Combs and Fleetwood Mac, where the band announced their reunion.
+Daly continues to shine a light on mental health and many mornings can be found in the on-air kitchen with wife Siri Pinter, cooking up their favorite recipes.

-This year also marked the 19th year that Daly and Universal Media Studios have produced "NBC's New Year's Eve with Carson Daly."
-Past musical performances have included Rihanna, Jay Z, Green Day, Elton John, Alicia Keys, Katy Perry and Ludacris.
+From 2004 to 2020, Daly and Universal Media Studios produced "NBC's New Year's Eve with Carson Daly."
+Over its 16-year run, the Daly-hosted special included musical performances from Rihanna, Jay-Z, Green Day, Elton John, Alicia Keys, Katy Perry and Ludacris.

 Daly's long-running late-night NBC series, "Last Call with Carson Daly," wrapped up its historic run in 2019 after 18 seasons and 2,000 episodes.
 "Last Call" garnered acclaim for its documentary style, emphasis on exceptional storytelling and status as late-night TV's unofficial music tastemaker.

 In addition to his work in front of the camera, Daly also hosts weekly syndicated radio program "The Daly Download" for Entercom.